Fast strategies in biased Maker--Breaker games: Proof of Theorem

 \textbf{Stage 4.} In this stage Maker will repeatedly select two arbitrary paths from $\cP$, using the method of P\'{o}sa rotations (see~\cite{Posa}) on each of them to eventually be able to connect them into one (longer) path.
-He will repeat the procedure until only one, Hamilton, path remains in $\cP$.
+She will repeat the procedure until only one, Hamilton, path remains in $\cP$.
 This stage will be subdivided into \emph{phases}, where a new phase begins whenever Maker selects two paths, and ends when Maker connects them into a path.
-The inner vertices of any path in $\cP$ that have at least $n^{1/2}$ Breaker's edges towards any other path in $\cP$ will be called \emph{saturated}.
+The inner vertices of any path $P \in \cP$ that have at least $n^{1/2}$ Breaker's edges whose other endpoint is in $V(\cP\setminus \{ P \})$ will be called \emph{saturated}.

 Let us now describe in more detail the process of connecting two paths into one.
 We denote the paths by $P_1$ and $P_2$, with endpoints $v_{P_1}^1, v_{P_1}^2$ and $v_{P_2}^1$, $v_{P_2}^2$.
 Maker alternately makes P\'{o}sa rotations on $P_1$ and $P_2$ by doing the following.